appsmithorg/appsmith-docs/website/docs/getting-started/setup/instance-configuration/file-size-limit.md

 - **Docker**: Update the `docker.env` file.
 - **Kubernetes**: Update the `values.yaml` file.

-To increase the file size limit to 500 MB, use the following configuration:
+For example, to increase the file size limit to 500 MB, use the following configuration:

 ```bash
 APPSMITH_CODEC_SIZE=500MB